JamesPImes/xlsx_copycull/README.md

 ## How to use

-Basically, we prepare a dict whose keys specify which column headers to look under, and each of whose values is a function to apply to the corresponding cell value in each row, to determine whether to delete a given row.
+Basically, we prepare a dict whose keys specify which column headers to look under, and each of whose values is a function to apply to the corresponding cell value in each row, to determine whether to delete that row.
 Like so:

 ```
 delete_conditions = {